 There is a lot of scope for growth from the rural market with consumption expected to grow in these areas as penetration of brands increases.
 Demand for durables like refrigerators and consumer electronic goods are likely to witness an increased demand in the coming years, especially in the rural areas as the Government plans to invest significantly in rural electrification.

 Growing awareness, easier access, and changing lifestyle have been the key growth drivers for the consumer market.
 The Government of India's policies and regulatory frameworks, such as relaxation of license rules and approval of 51% Foreign Direct Investment (FDI) in multi-brand and 100% in single-brand retail, are some of the major growth drivers for the consumer market.
-According to the Department for Promotion of Industry and Internal Trade (DPIIT), between April 2000-March 2020, FDI inflow in the electronics sector stood at US$ 2.79 billion.
+According to the Department for Promotion of Industry and Internal Trade (DPIIT), between April 2000 and December 2020, FDI inflow in the electronics sector stood at US$ 3.16 billion.
+Between April 2000 and March 2021, Indian electronic goods attracted FDI inflows of US$ 3.1billion.

 On November 11, 2020, Union Cabinet approved the Production-Linked Incentive (PLI) scheme in 10 key sectors (including electronics and white goods) to boost India’s manufacturing capabilities, exports and promote the ‘Atmanirbhar Bharat’ initiative.